bloo-berries/Library-of-the-Blind/alternative-tactile-scripts/README.md

   - Experimental raised cursive forms
   - Decorative tactile scripts

+### Fakoo
+- **Inventor/Developer:** Alexander Fakoó
+- **Origin:** International
+- **Date:** 2006-2008
+- **Description:** The Fakoo alphabet was developed from 2006 to 2008 and beyond by Alexander Fakoó as script for the blind, which can also be read by the sighted.
+This should enable an improved exchange of information between blind and sighted people.
+The basis is a grid of 3 x 3 dots and a blank space from one dot to the next character.
+Basically, all Fakoo characters can be displayed or defined by two Braille characters next to each other.
+Being 3 dots high, the Fakoo Alphabet can be used with any blind writing technique
+- **Status:** Active (niche)
+- **Key Features:**
+  - 3 x 3 dot grid system
+  - Readable by both blind and sighted
+  - Can be defined by two Braille characters
+  - 3 dots high (compatible with blind writing techniques)

+### Quadoo
+- **Inventor/Developer:** Alexander Fakoó
+- **Origin:** International
+- **Date:** 2008
+- **Description:** The Quadoo alphabet was developed by Alexander Fakoó in 2008 as an alternative version of the Moon alphabet.
+Quadoo is easy to read, since the characters can be assigned to Latin letters without any problems and without any confusion.
+It is also easy to write with a square stencil, since there are no arcs, circles or the like.
+Only the four sides and the two diagonals of a square are used to represent all characters.
+This means that the characters only consist of 1 to 6 lines and possibly additional dots at the corners to represent special characters.
+It was designed for handwritten notes by blind people and can also be used outdoors with materials like twigs, nails, or matches
+- **Status:** Active (niche)
+- **Key Features:**
+  - Alternative to Moon alphabet
+  - Square-based characters (sides and diagonals)
+  - Easy to write with square stencil
+  - Can be written with twigs, nails, or matches
+  - Designed for handwritten notes

+### Siekoo
+- **Inventor/Developer:** Alexander Fakoó
+- **Origin:** International
+- **Date:** 2012
+- **Description:** Siekoo is a tactile script created by Alexander Fakoó that can be read by blind.
+Blind people could use the characters on electronic devices that have seven-segment displays with tactile elements.
+Special emphasis was placed on easy legibility.
+This system was designed specifically for electronic devices with seven-segment displays
+- **Status:** Active (niche)
+- **Key Features:**
+  - Designed for seven-segment displays
+  - Electronic device compatibility
+  - Emphasis on easy legibility
+  - Tactile elements for electronic displays

+### Vibratese
+- **Origin / Users:** Various
+- **Description:** System based on arbitrary symbols using vibration patterns
+- **Status:** Experimental/obsolete
+- **Key Features:**
+  - Uses vibration patterns
+  - Based on arbitrary symbols
+  - Experimental communication method

 ### Pro-Tactile (PT)
 - **Origin / Users:** Developed by DeafBlind community (USA, Canada, Europe)
 - **Description:** A tactile-sign language that conveys grammatical information through pressure, movement, and location on the hand